-- An association between multivitamins before the age of 6 months and increased risk of asthma (among black children only).
+- An association between multivitamins before the age of 6 months and increased risk of asthma among black children.

 - The same study showed increased levels of food allergies among formula-fed infants who were given multivitamins before the age of 6 months, and increased levels of food allergies amongst 3-year-olds exposed to multivitamins (whether they had been breast- or formula-fed).

-- Another recent study found that the nutrients most lacking from the diets of children ages 2 to 8–namely, calcium and vitamin D–remained lacking despite multivitamin use.
-Researchers attribute this to the fact that children’s multis are heavy in the “wrong” nutrients–B vitamins and vitamin C, for instance, both of which kids seem to get plenty of from the foods they eat.
-Moreover, multivitamin use led to excessive levels of certain nutrients, like iron, zinc, and copper in this study, and the effects of this are unknown.
+- Another recent study found that the nutrients most lacking from the diets of children ages 2 to 8–-namely, calcium and vitamin D–-remained lacking despite multivitamin use.
+Researchers attribute this to the fact that children’s multis are heavy in the “wrong” nutrients–B vitamins and vitamin C, for instance, both of which kids get from food.
+Moreover, multivitamin use led to excessive levels of certain nutrients, like iron, zinc, and copper in this study.
+The effects of this are unknown.

-Although my research lead me to feel pretty lukewarm about multivitamins, I did come away convinced that we all should be taking a couple of supplements:
+My research left me lukewarm about multivitamins, but I did come away convinced that we all should be taking a couple of supplements:

 The only other supplement you might consider is one with B12 if you are a vegan.